Free Museum Days (and Always Free Museums!) in Connecticut

 Yale Peabody Museum - New Haven

 Every Connecticut kid has to go to the Peabody at least once in their childhood.
-The Peabody is a world-reknown natural history and science museum - but don't they aren't stuffy at all!
+The Peabody is a world-reknowned natural history and science museum - but it isn't stuffy at all!
 There are tons of great exhibits, but we have always loved the Hall of Dinosaurs, minerals, and the North American Dioramas.
-They have added a "living lab" with poison dart flags, small fish and other living things.
-Peabody welcomes families and is always free.
-Parking is a bit challenging and somewhat limited so prepare to bring a stroller to walk in - the museum itself is stroller friendly.
+The museum has added a "living lab" with poison dart frogs, small fish, and other living things.
+Parking is a bit challenging and somewhat limited; the museum itself is stroller friendly.

 Free admission: Always free